Here's What Being 'Skinny Fat' Means for Your Health

 - You feel light-headed after mild exercise.

-You're not hopeless.
 Being mindful of your everyday habits-what you eat, how often you exercise-can make or break your path to wellness.
-These little steps are easy, and have a big impact.
+These little steps are easy and have a big impact.

 - Don't forget your protein.
 That means eggs, nuts, seeds, fish, or chicken.
 Not only will you feel fuller, "sufficient protein intake protects your muscles and maintains a healthy metabolism," she says.